 * Euro rises above resistance at $1.35, highest since Nov.
 2011

-* U.S. economy unexpectedly contracts in 4th quarter; Fed statement next
+* U.S. economy unexpectedly contracts in 4th quarter

-* Yen slide resumes, more losses in store
+* Yen slides to 2-1/2-year low vs U.S. dollar, more losses in store

-Analysts said the recent trend of euro strength could be maintained, after data showed euro zone economic sentiment rising for the third month in a row and comments from European Central Bank policymaker Ewald Nowotny that the recovery was seeping into the real economy.
+Euro zone data showed the region's economic sentiment rose for the third month in a row, while European Central Bank policymaker Ewald Nowotny said the recovery was seeping into the real economy.

-The dollar briefly trimmed gains versus the yen after the GDP data before recovering.
-It was last at 91.15 yen, up 0.5 percent on the day, having risen to a 2-1/2 high at 91.40 yen on Reuters data.
-Traders reported an option barrier at 91.50 yen which could cap gains in the near term.
+The dollar traded at 91.19 yen, a rise of 0.51 percent on the day.
+It earlier touched a 2-1/2-year high at 91.40 yen according to Reuters data.
+Traders reported an option barrier at 91.50 yen, which could cap gains in the near term.

 Selling the yen has been mostly a one-way bet since mid-November, based on expectations that Japanese Prime Minister Shinzo Abe would push the BOJ into more aggressive monetary easing to beat deflation.